On Mixed Cages of Girth 6: Preliminaries

 \section{Preliminaries}

 To be self-contained, we describe in detail three graphs that are obtained from projective planes of order $q$.
+For an introduction see e.g. \cite{balbuena2008incidence, van2001course, kiss2019finite, godsil2013algebraic}.
 Constructions using the incidence graph of a projective plane or their substructures have been widely used.
 The first construction was presented by Miller and Sir{\'a}n \cite{miller2012moore}, followed by Hafner~\cite{hafner2004geometric}, Araujo-Pardo, Noy and Serra~\cite{araujo2006geometric}, and Araujo-Pardo, Balbuena, Miller and Ždímalová~\cite{araujo2017family}, just to mention some examples.
 Regarding mixed cages, Araujo-Pardo, {De la Cruz}, and González-Moreno~\cite{araujo2022monotonicity} generated a family of $[z, r;5]$-mixed graphs using this technique.

 \paragraph{The graph $\bm{G_{(2,q)}}$ of the projective plane on the Galois field.} Let $q$ be a prime power, and let $\mathbb{G}_q$ be the Galois field of order $q$.
 We describe the projective plane $PG(2; q)$.
 Let $L_\infty$ and $P_\infty$ be the incident line and point in the projective plane, called the infinity line and infinity point, respectively.
 The classes of lines (points) are denoted by $L_i$ ($P_i$) for $i \in \mathbb{G}_q$.
 Each line $L$ have $q+1$ points and each point $P$ is incident to $q+1$ lines.
 Any line in $L_m$ described by $y = m x +b$ is denoted by $[m,b]$, and any point in $P_x$ is denoted by $(x,y)$.
 For each $i \in \mathbb{G}_q$, the set of points incident to $L_i$ is $\{ (i,j) \, \, \vert \, \, j \in \mathbb{G}_q\}$ and the set of lines incident to $P_i$ is $\{ [i,j]\, \vert \, j \in \mathbb{G}_q \}$.
 Finally, for $m,b \in \mathbb{G}_q$ the line $[m,b]$ is incident to all points $(x,y)$ such that $y = m x +b$ holds for $x,y \in \mathbb{G}_q$.